 Betty began her career with the Department of Veterans Affairs as a Presidential Management Fellow in 2005.
 Subsequently, she served as a Specially Adapted Housing (SAH) agent, SAH Coordinator, then Assistant Valuation Officer at the Atlanta Regional Loan Center.
 She was selected as the Chief of SAH in January of 2013.
 Betty’s dedication to Veterans led to record numbers of SAH grant approvals and also to her eventual promotion to Executive Management Officer (Chief of Staff) to the Deputy Under Secretary for Economic Opportunity in 2016.
 Betty came to HillVets from Jared Allen’s Homes for Wounded Warriors, where she served as Director of National Capital Relationships since 2017.
-She has been serving the military/veteran community for nearly 15 years, during which time she has published numerous articles and presented at a variety of conventions and events.
+She has been serving the military/veteran community for more than 15 years, during which time she has published numerous articles and presented at a variety of conventions and events.